MNKOM9010 – Communicating Science

 The course is divided into three parts.
 The first part teaches you how to analyze a scientific article relevant to your field of study, and how to prepare a presentation related to your own research.
 Here, you will write and annotate a scientific abstract related to your own research project, and prepare a short conference presentation.

-The second part teaches you the basic elements of storytelling, and how to communicate science to a broader audience using both textual and visual media.
+The second part focuses on communicating science to a broader audience using a variety on genres.
 Here, you will write and annotate a popular science article and prepare a short presentation for a non-scientific audience.
 We will also discuss the main models to understand genres in science communication.

 The third part, the home exam, teaches you how to employ your knowledge about science communication to a new and unfamiliar genre.
 You must choose a genre, an audience and an appropriate message to communicate, and submit a text, a video, a podcast or a graphical presentation as your final delivery.
 The submission must also include descriptions of analyzed reference works, reflections on the writing process, and a text describing the communication strategies in your own work.